Mama June Shannon’s Weight Loss Surgeries Revealed: How Did She Take It Off?

 It is almost time for Mama June Shannon’s big weight loss to be revealed and now everyone wants to know how she did it.
 ET was able to get the details and find out what surgeries Mama June had done and how she looks so great now.
 June weighed 460 lbs. when she started all of this, and now she is down to just a size four.
-This explains why her new show is called Mama June: FromNot to Hot.
+This explains why her new show is called from Mama June: FromNot to Hot.

 Mama June Shannon 2016 Surgery Transformed Honey Boo Boo Mom Into Size 4 https://t.co/EVAMuilytl pic.twitter.com/rBF0LGHyNV